Patio Design Ideas for 2023

 A Softly Curved Pool in Georgia that Appears to Flow into a Lake

-Image courtesy of: Pool Spa News
+Image courtesy of Pool Spa News

 The homeowner loved her garden and didn’t want to interrupt it.
 To accommodate her, Shane LeBlanc, president of Selective Designs in Peachtree City, Ga., created a tranquil garden atmosphere and limited construction on the pool to 6 feet outside its perimeter.
-To outline the pool, he drew the drip lines of existing trees, as well as the eventual drip lines of a few he planned on planting.
-The finished product was a free-flowing shape that appears to merge with the lake in the background.
-The set of meandering, floating stepping pads line the outside of a 9-inch-deep sun shelf.
-They were placed by having the customer walk in that spot and measuring from one stride to the next.

-Don’t get locked into rectilinear decorating
+Don’t get locked into rectilinear decorating.

 BHG’s Outdoor Living | 7 Patio Design Trends

-Images courtesy of: BHG
+Images courtesy of BHG

 Outdoor Kitchen Ideas

-Millions of people began gardening during the pandemic.
+2. Edible Gardens: Millions of people began gardening during the pandemic.
 Motivations varied from the desire to be outdoors to wanting a new hobby to fill the time at home.
 But one of the biggest reasons for an uptick in edible gardening was to supplement pantries with homegrown fruits, vegetables, and herbs.

 Edible Garden Ideas